CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/getting-started/quick-start.md

 ## 4. Load into MongoDB

-Once you have BFF metadata plus genomic variations, load them with:
+Once you have BFF metadata plus genomic variations and MongoDB is configured, load them with:

 ```bash
 bin/bff-tools load -p param.yaml